gianniskontaxis/gianniskontaxis/README.md

 -->
 Hello everyone, my name is Giannis Kontaxis.

-📚 Currently an undergraduate student, majoring Computer Science in the Applied Informatics department, at the University of Macedonia.
+- 📚 Currently an undergraduate student, majoring Computer Science in the Applied Informatics department, at the University of Macedonia.
+- 🔐I'm interested in Cloud, DevOps Engineering and Banck-End development.
 - 📫 How to reach me:

   [![My Skills](https://skillicons.dev/icons?i=linkedin)](https://www.linkedin.com/in/ioannis-kontaxis-197914225/)